Interstate High Speed Rail Progress

 America’s Incomplete Passenger Transportation System

-From 1946 through 2021, the Highway and Aviation lobbies multiplied driving and flying demand by influencing politicians to invest over $2 trillion in Highways and $800 billion in Aviation.
+From 1946 through 2021, Highway and Aviation lobbies convinced politicians to invest over $2 trillion in Highways and $800 billion in Aviation.

-De-prioritizing Intercity Passenger Rail limited America to only 60 miles of HSR capable of 160 mph and under 500 miles of Modernized Regional Rail capable of 110-125 mph.
-Due to shrinking train ridership, Americans devalued train stations too.
+Deprioritizing Intercity Passenger Rail limits America to only 60 miles of HSR capable of 160 mph and under 500 miles of Modernized Regional Rail capable of 110-125 mph.
+Only NYC has Modernized Suburban Rail, Metro Rail, Tram and Ferry infrastructure and service comparable to Global Cities of its scale.

 Incomplete Passenger Transportation System in America; credit USHSRA

-Compared to other advanced nations, America’s absence of robust Intercity Passenger Rail and Rapid Transit systems, and upgraded train stations has resolved it to More Vehicle Miles Traveled Per Person, More Lanes Per Highway, More Roadway Deaths Per Person, and More Parking Spaces Per Person.
+Compared to other advanced nations, the absence of robust Intercity Passenger Rail, Rapid Transit, and upgraded train stations resolved America to More Vehicle Miles Traveled Per Person, More Lanes Per Highway, More Roadway Accidents & Deaths Per Person, and More Parking Spaces Per Person.

 Highway congestion saps our economic productivity and face-to-face social time.
 Excessive regional flights amplify bothersome queues at Hub Airports.
 The Transportation Sector remains America’s largest source of smog and Greenhouse Gas (GHG) emissions with the Energy Sector close behind.

-Other advanced nations have proven that a Complete Passenger Transportation System requires a commitment to Sustainable Energy (wind, solar, geothermal, biofuel) plus existing Hydroelectric Energy, and Next-gen Nuclear Energy for electric-powered passenger transportation.
+Staying in my lane, I address Sustainable Passenger Transportation and the Energy to power it.
+Other advanced nations have proven that a Complete Sustainable Passenger Transportation System requires a commitment to Sustainable Energy (wind, solar, geothermal, existing hydroelectric) and next-gen nuclear energy for electric passenger transportation.

 Since they are not tethered to an electric grid, freight rail, airplanes, cargo ships, and cruise ships are gradually switching to Sustainable Biofuel for lower smog & GHG emissions.